Koidrab/Computational_intelligence_317617/README.md

-This is a collection of all the labs and projects done for the exam "Computational intelligence" @ Politecnico di Torino.
+This is a collection of all the labs and projects done for the exam "Computational intelligence" @ Politecnico di Torino held by professor Giovanni Squillero.